gree/observed/README.md

 }
 ```

-As you see, `observed.conf` is just a Ruby source to describe Observed's configuration.
+As you see, `observed.rb` is just a Ruby source to describe Observed's configuration.
 You can rely on Ruby's language features, gems, or etc.

 We have finished configuring Observed.